TelaSocial/labs-gaia/README.md

 * Example app launching a Kiosk-style App
 ## Final assesment

-This project will result in a final assesment to check the level of productions towards the Gecko contribution and aiming support from/to the Mozilla project.
+This project will result in a final assesment to check the level of productions towards the Mozilla/Gecko contribution and aiming support from/to the Mozilla project.

 ## Team

 The initial team is:

 * You
 * Marcio Galli - developer which is also founder of Tela Social - a social-aware dashboard kiosk project based in Gecko.
-The project goal is to create solutions to improve UX of apps aiming a wider reach beyong desktop and modile, such as to reach out to Tablets and WebTVs, etc. Prior to Tela Social, marcio working in Mozilla Minimo project and the Mozilla Chromeless Project, as part of Mozilla labs.
+The project goal is to create solutions to improve UX of apps aiming a wider reach beyond desktop and mobile, such as to reach out to Tablets, WebTVs, and more.
+Prior to Tela Social, Marcio worked in Mozilla Minimo project and the Mozilla Chromeless Project, as part of Mozilla labs.

 ## Examples of deliverables: